Your Guide to a Weekend in the Hamptons

 • Marram (Montauk): A short walk from downtown Montauk, Marram is perfect for those seeking a quintessential East End experience.
 The hotel offers private surf lessons, fire pits for making s’mores, and an on-site restaurant serving delicious seasonal dishes.

 Morning: Start your weekend with a scenic drive to Sag Harbor, grabbing coffee from Sagtown Coffee and donuts from Grindstone Coffee & Donuts.
-Take a stroll over to the waterfront and enjoy your coffee and treats wile you take in the coastal harbor views.
+Take a stroll over to the waterfront and enjoy your coffee and donut while you take in the coastal harbor views.
 Afterward, explore more of the town shops or take a drive to the local beaches.

 Lunch: Head to Amagansett for lunch at Bostwick’s.
 This spot is a personal favorite of ours, offering consistently delicious seafood classics like fried fish tacos, clam chowder, and hot buttered lobster rolls—it’s one of the best in the area!